frankenk/quick_gitlab/README.md

 Terraform code that setups simple publicly available Gitlab CE testing instance  in AWS.
-Uses `t2.medium` instance type - minimum supported specs by Gitlab.
+Uses `t2.medium` (can be unstable) instance type - minimum supported specs by Gitlab.

 Gitlab instance external IP will be automatically updated in `/etc/gitlab/gitlab.rb` in case instance is shutdown.
 - To see new IP just type `terraform refresh` or check in AWS console.